Wycliff-Kenyoru/Ping-Pong/README.md/README.md

+Author Kenyoru Wycliff
+Project title
-Numbers divisible by 15 are replaced with "ping-pong"
+Numbers divisible by 15 are replaced with "ping-pong" Discriptions

- ## BDD
 -  -Accepts input from the user
 -    -confirms that the input is a number
 -  -count from 1 through the inputted number